UKERN-Developers/UKERN-Release/docs/Readme.md

 ###### **Required**** resources**

-- --A computer running any form of macOS with Xcode
+- A computer running any form of macOS with Xcode
-- --A physical iOS device and/or an iPhone Simulator
+- A physical iOS device and/or an iPhone Simulator
-- --The project for testing available at [https://ukern.exploitation.cool/sources/testsource-latest.zip](https://ukern.exploitation.cool/sources/testsource-latest.zip)
+- The project for testing available at [https://ukern.exploitation.cool/sources/testsource-latest.zip](https://ukern.exploitation.cool/sources/testsource-latest.zip)

 ###### **Dependencies**